 3. Provide personalization.

-Building an email list lets you collect user data so you can learn more about your subscribers and pay attention to their behaviors.
-It also helps you create future email marketing campaigns that are sure to improve user engagement.
+Building an email list lets you collect user data to learn more about your subscribers and pay attention to their behavior.
+It also helps you create future email marketing campaigns that will improve user engagement.
 The more information you have, the easier it is for your brand to tend to customers' needs and drive sales.

 4. Reach mobile users.

 Email makes it easy for those on any device to connect with your business.
 When people are on the go, they can still take advantage of your offers and receive your marketing messages.
-The easier it is to reach subscribers, the quicker you can solve their pain points and move them through the conversion funnel.
+The easier it is to reach subscribers, the quicker you can solve their pain points and move them through the sales funnel to conversion.

-Let's take a closer look at these ways you can improve user engagement through email marketing:
+Let's take a closer look at a few ways you can improve user engagement through email marketing:

-- Creating and focusing on a few specific goals for your campaign
+- Create and focus on a few specific goals for your campaign.

-- Researching your target market and creating buyer personas
+- Research your target market and create buyer personas.

-- Segmenting your email list to create personalized campaigns
+- Segment your email list to create personalized campaigns.

-- Tracking your campaign's performance and analyzing the results
+- Track your campaign's performance and analyze the results.

 1. Solidify your goals.